The aim of this article is to help troubleshoot read-only documents that do not allow you to enable editing.

 Files Needing Attention

-For those that do not have access to the Microsoft Upload Center, the alternative is the Files Needing Attention feature that appears within the Office applications e.g., Word, Excel, or PowerPoint.
+The Files Needing Attention feature that appears within the Office applications e.g., Word, Excel, or PowerPoint.
 The Files Needing Attention section appears when a file didn't save successfully to the cloud.
-When there are no files that need attention this tab will not appear.
+When there are no files that need attention, this tab will not appear.

 - To access this feature, go to File > Open within the respective Office application.